How to sell energy back to the grid. Ways for your business to make money

 - Rebel Energy

-You’re not eligible for an SEG tariff if you are still receiving export payments under the Feed in Tariff scheme.
+You’re not eligible for an SEG tariff if you are still receiving export payments under the Feed-in-Tariff scheme.

 Sell your excess energy